 In January, Chinese authorities confirmed a new type of coronavirus, COVID-19, which affects the respiratory system.
 There have been a very large number of deaths and millions impacted worldwide, it has been delcared as a pandemic by the World Helath Organisation.
 More information is on the New Zealand Government’s Unite against COVID-19 website.

 Previous work on vaccines for the coronavirus diseases SARS and MERS helped researchers from around the world work to accelerate the development of various COVID-19 vaccines.
 Due to the urgent need for this vaccine – compressed schedules that shortened the standard vaccine development timeline were implemented.
-Some countries such as the UK started vaccinations at the end of 2020, New Zealand is due to initiation a country-wide programme in mid 2021.
+Some countries such as the UK started vaccinations at the end of 2020, New Zealand started a country-wide programme in mid 2021 and by the end of that year just over 90% of eligible people were double vacinated.

 This website provides more information on the history of vaccines.